 We suggest that while this area of research continues, researchers should provide multiple checks of model fit.
-Posterior predictive checks are another very powerful way to test how well an IRT model fits data.
-Overall, fit statistics, posterior predictive checks, and visual analysis of the temporal patterns of well-known cases allow for the evaluation of competing models without relying on a single statistical tool.
+Posterior predictive checks are another very powerful way to test how well an IRT model fits data (Gelman and Hill, 2007).
+Overall, fit statistics, posterior predictive checks and visual analysis of the temporal patterns of well-known cases allow for the evaluation of competing models without relying on a single statistical tool.

-4.5 Best Practices for Applied Measurement Research
+Best Practices for Applied Measurement Research

 Finally, as researchers use these methodologies, we propose a few useful suggestions on how to best approach modeling latent variables.
-It is our intention that these suggestions are consistent with both the statistical modeling choices made when selecting the component parts of latent variable model, as well as that these choices will be made with reference to the two main types of construct validity also discussed.
-Recall that the process of measurement occurs in three iterative stages: conceptualization of the sociological or physical system being studied, operationalization of the data generating process that approximates the system, and empirical analysis of the data.
+It is our intention that these suggestions are consistent with the statistical modeling choices made when selecting the component parts of latent variable models, and that these choices will be made with reference to the two main types of construct validity also discussed.
+Recall that the process of measurement occurs in three iterative stages: conceptualization of the sociological or physical system being studied; operationalization of the data generating process that approximates the system; and empirical analysis of the data.
 The specific terms we use for each of these three stages is concept, construct, data.
 Construct validity is an overarching term for assessing the relationship between one or more of the entities represented in each of these steps.

-• Validate by letting the theoretical concept drive the measurement specification: We have referred to this type of validation as translation validity and it is concerned with the link between the theoretical concept and the operationalized construct.
+- · Validate by letting the theoretical concept drive the measurement specification: We have referred to this type of validation as translation validity and it is concerned with the link between the theoretical concept and the operationalized construct.
 It is not possible to consider a measure of an unobserved concept without referencing a theoretical concept.
 For a construct to be valid, it needs to translate the theoretical concept into an operational procedure that will generate data consistent with the theory.
 Thus, the first step for any research on latent variables is to outline the assumed relationships between the data generating process and the concept to be measured.
 Will the data generating process produce indicators that reflect the underlying concept of interest?
 Are the proposed items manifest of the underlying concept?
 Are the proposed items substitutes for each other?
-How are proposed items measured over time?
-Does the measurement of these items vary?

-• Validate by assessing the assumptions of the measurement model as they

-Two important parts of construct validity are translation validity and measurement validity.
-Translation validity is an evaluation of the match between the theoretical construct and the proposed data generating procedure which generates the observed pieces of information.
-Measurement validity is an evaluation of the fit between the proposed data generating procedure and the actual data obtained from it. relate to theoretical concept of interest: This is also a suggestions about translation validity.
+How are proposed items measured over time? - Validate by assessing the assumptions of the measurement model as they relate to theoretical concept of interest.
+This is also a suggestion about translation validity.
 How does the specification of the measurement model translate the theoretical concept into the operational procedure that generates the observed data?
 Every measurement model has underlying assumptions and it is important that any empirical patterns are the result of the underlying data and not of the assumptions.
-In the case of latent measurement models, researchers must pay close attention to any parameters that are set without reference to theory of their concept of interest.

-• Validate the fit of the measurement model as it relates to the observed data: How does the model of the data generating process, the latent variable, fit the observed data?
+In the case of latent measurement models, researchers must pay close attention to any parameters that are set without reference to theory of their concept of interest. - Validate the fit of the measurement model as it relates to the observed data.
+How does the model of the data generating process, the latent variable, fit the observed data?
 This is an assessment of measurement validity.
 Measurement validity is an evaluation of the fit between the proposed data generating procedure and the actual data obtained from it.
 WAIC (the Watanabe-Akaike or widely applicable information criterion) and other statistical tools are useful ways to test model fit, but researchers should not just select a model based on a single statistical tool.
-One useful way to test competing models is to focus on divergent estimates and use a prior knowledge about the world to validate which one is the best.
+One useful way to test competing models is to focus on divergent estimates and use a priori knowledge about the world to validate which one is the best